A Spoonful of Sugar:

 Hostilities, Sweets, and Language

 The landscape of an internet search for information is strewn with rabbit holes that appear at first glance to offer suitable revelations but then entice one onward into a seemingly endless network of connections, possibilities, and false leads.
-This is the story of one such maze that I wandered into recently and the unexpected illumination I encountered below the surface.
+This is the story of one such maze I wandered into recently and the unexpected illumination I encountered below the surface.

 dra·gée/dräˈZHā/noun